MarkusJohansen/ChimeraCSS/README.md

 # ChimeraCSS

-Classless CSS framework with a Clean, soft and modern design inspired By SakuraCSS and Marx.
+Classless CSS framework with a clean, soft and modern design inspired By SakuraCSS and Marx.

 ## Why?